danielbarter/personal_website_code_old/posts/statistics/2016-06-15-the-discriminative-approach-to-classification-for-mnist.md

 where $W$ is a $c \times f$ matrix, $b \in \mathbb{R}^c$ and [softmax](https://en.wikipedia.org/wiki/Softmax_function) transforms the output into a probability distribution.

-### The implementation

-We can minimize the cross entropy using gradient descent.